What is Avidyā?

 The Vedāntic use of the same term

 Vedāntic Hindu thought uses avidyā in a parallel but distinct register.
-In the Advaita lineage — Ādi Śaṅkara (788–820) and his commentators — avidyā is the obscuration of the always-already non-dual Brahman by which the apparent multiplicity of the phenomenal world (nāma-rūpa) is taken to be ultimately real.
-The metaphysical commitment differs: Buddhist avidyā is misapprehension of anattā (no-self) and anicca (impermanence); Advaitic avidyā is misapprehension of ātman-Brahman identity.
-The structural function is parallel — in both schools the cognitive correction is the operative event of liberation — but what avidyā obscures, and therefore what its removal reveals, differs at the level of doctrine the schools have argued about for fifteen centuries.
+In the Advaita lineage, Ādi Śaṅkara (788–820) and his commentators treat avidyā as the obscuration of Brahman, the non-dual ground of reality, by which the phenomenal world (nāma-rūpa) is taken to be ultimately real.
+The metaphysical content differs from the Buddhist version.
+Buddhist avidyā is misapprehension of anattā (no-self) and anicca (impermanence).
+Advaitic avidyā is misapprehension of ātman-Brahman identity.
+Both traditions treat the cognitive correction as the operative event of liberation, but what avidyā obscures differs at the level of doctrine the schools have argued about for fifteen centuries.
 The non-duality, maya and emptiness entries map the surrounding terrain.

 Where it shows up in the index